Miranda Warnings and Police Questioning

 Miranda Warnings Don't Always Apply

-- The suspect is in police custody
+- The suspect must be in police custody; and

-- The suspect is under interrogation
+- The suspect must be under interrogation.

-It's crucial to understand these prerequisites because if you aren't formally in police custody, and you aren't being interrogated, the police don't have to give you a Miranda warning.
+It's crucial to understand these prerequisites of custodial interrogation because if you aren't formally in police custody, and you aren't being interrogated, the police don't have to give you a Miranda warning.
 This, in turn, means that the police can use anything you say until those two requirements are fulfilled as evidence against you.

 Generally speaking, an actual arrest must take place before the police need to give you a Miranda warning.
 This means that simple things such as traffic stops or a police officer walking up to you and asking you questions are not considered police custody.
 When in doubt, just stay silent (except for the exception about identification discussed below).